EFForg/starttls-everywhere/POLICY_LIST.md

 Before adding a domain to the list, we continue to perform validation against the mailserver for at least one week.
 If it fails at any point, **it must be resubmitted.**

 With that in mind, you can [queue your mail domain](https://starttls-everywhere.org/add-domain) for the STARTTLS policy list.
 Alternatively, you can send an email to [starttls-policy@eff.org](mailto:starttls-policy@eff.org) or [submit a pull request](https://github.com/EFForg/starttls-everywhere) to add your domain, though these other channels may take longer for your domain to be submitted.

+#### Which mode: `testing` or `enforce`?

+`testing` mode will allow you to test things out, and gives you a period of time to receive server misconfiguration reports in case you have any.
+However, there are little security benefits to this.

+`enforce` mode gives you the security benefits by enforcing the specified security policy.
+That is, `enforce` mode asks other mailservers to keep email queued unless they can connect to a mailserver over authenticated TLS whose hostname matches one that appears in the `mxs` policy.

+If your domain has a valid MTA-STS policy up, we'll use the mode indicated in your policy file.

+If your domain doesn't have a valid MTA-STS policy, your domain will be soft-queued in "testing" mode.
+Once your email domain has been on the list for at least two weeks, you can request it be upgraded to "enforce"-- send `starttls-policy@eff.org` an email.

 #### Continued requirements